 Walter tells Ella and Astrid a story.
 It's a detective story in which Olivia, who's a detective, is hired to investigate the disappearance of Peter Bishop.
 Helped by Astrid aka Esther, Olivia fights both Nina Sharp and September aka Gemini to get to the truth.
 Olivia teams up with Peter to reach a happy ending.
-Written by

 Did You Know?